richafnu/Viva/Viva/insights/advanced/analyst/change-management-queries.md

 :::image type="content" source="../images/ona-hotspot-1-side-by-side.png" alt-text="Screenshot showing the side-by-side view for the first insight category." lightbox="../images/ona-hotspot-1-side-by-side.png":::

-Here’s how to interpret this view of nodes:
+Here's how to interpret this view of nodes:

 * The nodes are grouped based on the “People grouped by” selection, and their size is based on the number of people in the group.